OpenNebula/docs/source/integration/infrastructure_integration/hooks.rst

 We have just created a hook which will be triggered each time a VM switch to PENDING state.

+.. note:: Note that just one hook can be created for each trigger event.

 Checking Hook Execution
 --------------------------------------------------------------------------------